Paracetamol (acetaminophen) Price Trend and Forecast

 Downstream procurement remained muted as formulation plants operated with strategic inventory control, while traders avoided speculative stocking due to uncertainty about stabilization.
 With no upstream cost support or notable shift in demand fundamentals, market direction remained firmly bearish, and expectations pointed toward only gradual recovery contingent on improved consumption or notable supply restructuring.

-In Q3 2025, Paracetamol (Acetaminophen) Pharma Grade (IP) (>99%) (Powder) Ex-Vadodara prices extended their downward trajectory, stabilizing within USD 2800-2900 per metric ton, reflecting a 3.16% quarterly decline.
+According to Price-Watch AI, In Q3 2025, Paracetamol (Acetaminophen) Pharma Grade (IP) (>99%) (Powder) Ex-Vadodara prices extended their downward trajectory, stabilizing within USD 2800-2900 per metric ton, reflecting a 3.16% quarterly decline.
 Abundant inventory levels and consistent domestic production continued to outweigh demand, resulting in a subdued trading environment.
 Export momentum remained limited due to competitive global API supply and price sensitivity among major importing regions.

 Operating conditions at manufacturing sites stayed steady, further anchoring supply-side pressure.
 Market sentiment remained bearish, with most stakeholders expecting limited upside unless triggered by a supply disruption, regulatory shift, or notable improvement in downstream pharmaceutical consumption heading into the next quarter.